Uxbridge F.C.: Early years

-Uxbridge made their debut in the FA Cup with a 3–0 first round win over Gitanos at Uxbridge Common on 28 October 1873.
-In the second round tie on 26 November 1873 they faced eventual finalists the Royal Engineers on Uxbridge Common which ended in a 2–1 defeat.

-Uxbridge's first captain was R.T.
-Smith who served until 2 September 1873 when Hubert Heron was appointed captain at the club's annual general meeting (AGM).
-By this time Hubert Heron had gained a full international cap as a forward for England in the 2nd annual game against Scotland on 8 March 1873.
-As Uxbridge captain he would gain a further cap at the 3rd annual game on 7 March 1874.
+Uxbridge's first captain was Reginald T. Smith who served until 2 September 1873, when Hubert Heron was appointed captain and hon. secretary at the club's annual general meeting (AGM).
+By this time, Hubert Heron had gained a full international cap as a forward for England in the 2nd annual game against Scotland on 8 March 1873.
+As Uxbridge captain, he would gain a further cap at the 3rd annual game on 7 March 1874.

+From the start of the club some Uxbridge players would also play for the nearby clubs of Windsor Home Park and the Swifts club of Slough with both also having been formed in the 1870–71 season.
+However, the F.A.
+Cup competition which was initiated in the 1871–72 season had a rule (rule 3) which stated that 'no individual shall be allowed to play for more than one competing Club'.
+In the 1872–73 FA Cup Uxbridge players Hubert Heron, his brother Frank Heron, G. Turner and club president William Mansfield Gardiner played for Windsor Home Park in their three competition ties against Reigate Priory, South Norwood and Maidenhead.They were joined by Uxbridge captain Reginald T. Smith for the South Norwood and Maidenhead ties.

+All with the exception of Reginald T. Smith represented Uxbridge when the club made its FA Cup debut in the 1873–74 competition which resulted in a 3–0 first round win over Gitanos at Uxbridge Common on 28 October 1873.
+In the second round tie on 26 November 1873, they faced eventual finalists the Royal Engineers on Uxbridge Common which ended in a 2–1 defeat.

-At this time good players would often compete for more than one club.
-As well as Uxbridge, Hubert Heron had played games for Windsor Home Park and Swifts.
-However F.A.
-Cup rules (rule 3) stated that 'no individual shall be allowed to play for more than one competing Club'.
-At a committee meeting on 19 October 1874 Hubert Heron advised he would be playing for Wanderers in the forthcoming 1874–75 FA Cup competition.
-The issue was compounded when Uxbridge players G. Turner and Hubert Heron's brothers Frank and Henry elected to play for Swifts in their FA Cup 1st-round game against Old Etonians on 5 November 1874.
+In the following season, at a club committee meeting on 19 October 1874, Hubert Heron advised he would be playing for Wanderers in the forthcoming 1874–75 FA Cup competition.
+The issue was compounded when G. Turner and Hubert Heron's brothers Frank and Henry elected to play for Swifts in their FA Cup 1st-round game against Old Etonians on 5 November 1874.
 The consequence of the loss of players was Uxbridge having to scratch their FA Cup 1st-round game against Windsor Home Park which was to have taken place on 7 November 1874.